 - Helped shape affordable housing policies in several Canadian, British and American cities.

-- Helped a global seafood company navigate complex issues related to fisheries.
+- Helped a global seafood company navigate complex issues related to fisheries regulations.

 Our digital insights practice is based on the anthropological methodology known as Netnography, or using the internet and related digital channels to gain insights.

 Note: All the data and information we collect is publicly available.
 We work from a strict ethical process and as we are based in Canada we abide by Canadian federal privacy laws and we are GDPR compliant.
-We do NOT work with political parties or organisations or religious groups or organisations.
-We never have, we never will.
+We do NOT work with political parties or organisations or religious groups.

 Let’s talk: contact us at firstname.lastname@example.org